This blog was first published in early 2021 and updated on December 8, 2021.

 Due within 60 to 90 days of the closing of your fiscal year.

 Produced annually, Form 10-K is an SEC filing required of all publicly held companies and designed to comply with specified guidelines.
-In addition to your audited financial reports, it includes detailed information on operations and provides discussion points that help investors assess your business performance as well as the risks facing your company.
+In addition to your audited financial reports, it includes detailed information on operations.
+It provides discussion points that help investors assess your business performance and the risks facing your company.

 Usually published within three to four months from the end of your fiscal year.